 No false names in the presence of other immortals.

 Mirai Nikki has diaries that can predict the future.
 However, the limits of the future that they may predict does vary from character to character.
 Yukki, for instance, has a diary that can only predict what is going on around him, from his perspective.
-Yuno, being Yukki's stalker, has a dairy that updates her on things that are going to happen to Yukki.
-The only exceptions to the rules are if a character's DEAD END comes up, which will be a prediction of the future of the dairy holder's death.
+Yuno, being Yukki's stalker, has a diary that updates her on things that are going to happen to Yukki.
+The only exceptions to the rules are if a character's DEAD END comes up, which will be a prediction of the future of the diary holder's death.